Copy Write 3/3/2002 © Updated 2/13/2006

 The more I learn of lighting management the more confusing everything gets.

-There doesn't seem to be a clear advantage one way or the other grounded or ungrounded.
 One thing I have learned even grounded, damage probably will occur.
 It seems giving lighting a place to go is preferable to allowing it to find it's own path.

 Keelboats have it easy; swing keelers things are more complicated.